 Long-term Care Quality

-We were also stunned to discover that this facility received a somewhat respectable long-term care rating this year.
-We awarded it a C in that area.
-For long-term care residents, the facility's primary objective is to maintain patients' quality of life and keep them safe.
-In addition to assessing the amount of care provided by nurses aids and other staff, we analyzed the percentage of residents vaccinated for pneumonia.
-This nursing home gave the vaccine to 70.26022 percent of its residents.
-This is pretty significantly lower than what we were hoping for.
-Fortunately, this nursing home was able to limit hospitalizations.
+We were also surprised to discover that this nursing home received a decent long-term care grade in our assessment.
+We awarded it a grade of C in this area.
+In a long-term care setting, the primary goal is to keep patients healthy and safe.
+This is different than skilled nursing or short-term care where the goal is to rehabilitate patients.
+After we finished assessing the amount of nursing care, we then analyzed the nursing home's vaccination statistics.
+Frankly, we were a bit worried that this nursing home vaccinated just 63.97059 percent of its patients for pneumonia.
+Nevertheless, this nursing home was able to keep its residents out of the hospital.
 Indeed, it had only 0.01 hospitalizations per 1,000 long-term resident days, which is a remarkably low number.

 Does this page answer your questions about Forest Hills Center?